cometaj2/hcli_core/README.rst

 ---------------------------

-If you want to load a sample HCLI other than the default sample application, you can try loading one of the other sample HCLIs included with HCLI Core.
+If you want to load a sample HCLI other than the default sample application, you can try loading one of the other sample HCLIs developped independently of HCLI Core.
 For example, the *hg* HCLI (hypertext GPT-3.5-Turbo chatbot).

 A folder path to any other 3rd party HCLI can be provided in the same way to the HCLI Connector, provided the 3rd party HCLI meets
 CLI interface (cli.py) and HCLI template (template.json) requirements: